 You may find that these techniques also help reduce anxiety and depression often associated with chronic pain.

 5. Walk in a swimming pool

 Water therapy exercises or even simply walking in waist-deep water can help improve nerve and muscle function in the lower body.
-The natural buoyancy, hydrostatic pressure, thermodynamics, hydrodynamic forces, and viscosity of water helps regulate the functioning of nerves and muscles, letting you exercise with less pain.
+The natural buoyancy, hydrostatic pressure, thermodynamics, hydrodynamic forces, and viscosity of water help regulate the functioning of nerves and muscles, letting you exercise with less pain.